MicrosoftDocs/Virtualization-Documentation/tlfs.md

 whether it’s running within a virtualized environment.
 On x64 platforms that conform to this specification, this is done by executing the CPUID instruction with an input (EAX) value of 1.
-Upon execution, code should check bit 31 of register ECX (the “hypervisor present bit”).
+Upon execution, code should check bit 31 of register ECX (the “hypervisor present bit").
 If this bit is set, a hypervisor is present.
 In a non-virtualized environment, the bit will be clear.

-If the “hypervisor present bit” is set, additional CPUID leafs can be queried for more information about the conformant hypervisor and its capabilities.
+If the “hypervisor present bit" is set, additional CPUID leafs can be queried for more information about the conformant hypervisor and its capabilities.
 Two such leaves are guaranteed to be available: 0x40000000 and 0x40000001.
 Subsequently-numbered leaves may also be available.